Genusbiz/docs/developers/guidelines-and-best-practices/improving-desktop-client-startup-performance.md

 In Windows 8 it is also possible to do the following:

-1. Go to the start menu, and search by entering <span style="FONT-STYLE: italic">network proxy settings.
+1. Go to the start menu, and search by entering *network proxy settings*.
 2. Start **Network Proxy Settings**.
 3. In the **Automatic proxy setup** section, click to turn off **Automatically detect settings**.